Kinship Care Manitoba: What Relatives Need to Know Before Saying Yes

 Licensed vs. Unlicensed Kinship Care

-Licensed kinship care means the relative or community member has gone through the full foster home licensing process: background checks, SAFE home study, physical inspection, and PRIDE training.
-A licensed kinship caregiver receives the same maintenance rates as any other licensed foster parent and has access to the same agency supports.
+Licensed kinship care means the relative or community member has gone through the foster home licensing process: background checks, SAFE home study, physical inspection, and PRIDE training.
+Ask the agency which maintenance rates and supports apply to your licensed kinship placement.

 Unlicensed kinship care occurs when a child is placed with a relative on an emergency or informal basis before a full assessment is completed.
 This often happens quickly when a child enters the system unexpectedly.
-Unlicensed caregivers typically receive lower financial support or no formal support until they pursue licensing.
+Payment and support arrangements should be confirmed with the placing agency.

-If you are currently caring for a child informally and have not been connected to an agency, contacting the relevant CFS authority to start the licensing process is in your interest — both to access financial support and to establish your legal standing as a caregiver.
+If you are currently caring for a child informally and have not been connected to an agency, contact the agency responsible for the child's care and ask about the kinship licensing process and available support.

 Kinship Foster Care Requirements in Manitoba